core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-This process can also be automated using the same method described above, unassigned YÀNG items are processed at step #3.
+This process can also be automated using the same method described above, only unassigned YÀNG items are processed at step #3.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.